Protégé (TV series): Face Off Round

 Since the show shifted from a singing competition to an artista search, the selection process from Face Off Round to the finals made some major changes.

 In season 1, after the provincial auditions, the mentors are left with three protégés each, completing the Top 30 protégés.
 This is considered to be the Semi - Final Round.
 Top 30 protégés competed with each other where individual acts performs in front of the three judges.
 The judges then tell the mentors which of the three should be their protégé that they will pit against the other mentors' protégés.

-Thus, in the end of the Face Off round, every mentor will only have one protégé each.
+In the end of the Face Off round, every mentor will only have one protégé each.
 There will only be ten protégés competing in the next round.

 In season 2, there were eight shortlisted contestants per mentor with an overall total of 40 contestants.
 These 40 aspiring protégés once again faced their mentors for a further judgement.
 After that part, the mentors decided who will be their final 4 protégés — 2 boys and 2 girls.
 After their decision, the 40 aspirants were reduced to 20 protégés and these 20 were revealed during the show's first gala night signalling that they are their mentors' official protégés.

 Finals

 The protégés from season 1 represented their audition city while in season 2, the four protégés represented their region.

 Season 1 was broadcast in prime time from CenterStage, SM Mall of Asia, Pasay, in front of a live studio audience.
 The finals in season one lasted ten weeks.
 The ranking of votes was being revealed every after one finalist was done performing.
 However, the final ranking would not be revealed but the bottom group.
 During the first weeks, there was a bottom four but eventually it was reduced to bottom three and bottom two finalists.
 This method had been repeatedly done until three protégés remain.
 The finale of season one occurred at CenterStage in SM Mall of Asia.

-In season 2, the gala nights were held at Studio 7 of GMA Network.
+In season 2, the gala nights were held at Studio 7 of GMA Network Center.
 The top twenty protégés were reduced to top fifteen during the second gala night.
 The mentors eliminated one protégé each from them totaling to five protégés.
 It was based from the performances of their bottom two which is from the decision of the judges during the protégés' performances from the previous week.
 The text votes was introduced in the fourth gala night.
 The finale of season two was held at the GMA Network Studio 7.